edgedb/edgedb/docs/edgeql/funcops/set.rst

 ----------

-.. eql:operator:: IN: A IN B or A NOT IN B
+.. eql:operator:: IN: anytype IN SET OF anytype -> bool

-    :optype A: anytype
-    :optype B: SET OF anytype
+                      anytype NOT IN SET OF anytype -> bool
-    :resulttype: bool

-    :index: in

     Test the membership of an element in a set.